 This approach generally follows the strategy for making predictive estimates favoured by Taleb, for whose judgement I have great respect.

-Finally, if the socialists rank only third, it seems unlikely that they sink all the way to the 20% bottom.
-There is still quite some life left in them.
+Finally, if the socialists ranked only third, it seemed unlikely that they would sink all the way to the 20% bottom.
+There was still quite some life left in them.

-My new arguments looked fairly convincing to me.
+To me, new arguments looked fairly convincing.
 But in all frankness, so did those underpinning my initial analysis.
 That is, before I gutted them.

 So, my next step was to generate my own data to see which of the two scenarios it would refute.

-It is a great idea to use some mix of those, as they can mutually enhance each other through feedback loops.
+It is a great idea to use some mix of those.
+They can mutually enhance each other through feedback loops.

 Generating your own data is the next best thing after ice cream.

 It can back your conclusions with the solidity data tends to project.
 And as a consequence, boost both your confidence and credibility.
-Besides, it can make your estimates more accurate, too, which should be your ultimate objective, after all.
+Besides, it can make your estimates more accurate, too.
+Which should be your ultimate objective, after all.
+Right?

 In my case, it was as easy as one-two-three.